AlejandroLeon2/AccessibleTravel/src/pages/en/blog/viaje-cusco.md

 ---
 title: "Descubre Cusco: Historia, Cultura y Aventura en el Corazón del Perú"
-description: "Explora Cusco, la capital histórica del Imperio Inca, con experiencias accesibles, gastronomía local y paisajes inolvidables."
+description: "Explore Cusco, the historic capital of the Inca Empire, with accessible experiences, local cuisine, and unforgettable landscapes."
 date: "2025-03-07"
-tags: ["cusco", "viajes", "turismo accesible", "perú"]
+tags: ["cusco", "travel", "accessible tourism", "peru"]
 author: "Accessible Travel Peru"
-role: "Agencia de Viajes Inclusiva"
+role: "Inclusive Travel Agency"
-bio: "Especializados en turismo accesible para personas con discapacidad.
-Conectamos aventura y accesibilidad en todo el Perú."
+bio: "Specialized in accessible tourism for people with disabilities.
+We connect adventure and accessibility throughout Peru."
 image: "/chincheros.jpg"
 imageAutor: "/images/autor.webp"
 layout: "/src/layouts/BlogPostEn.astro"
 ---

-## Cusco: Donde la historia se encuentra con la aventura
+## Cusco: Where history meets adventure

-Cusco, antigua capital del Imperio Inca, es mucho más que una parada hacia Machu Picchu.
-Es un destino vibrante, lleno de arquitectura colonial, mercados coloridos y una energía única que conecta pasado y presente.
+Cusco, the ancient capital of the Inca Empire, is much more than a stop on the way to Machu Picchu.
+It’s a vibrant destination full of colonial architecture, colorful markets, and a unique energy that connects past and present.

-### 🏛️ Patrimonio y cultura viva
+### 🏛️ Heritage and living culture

-Desde la majestuosa Plaza de Armas hasta los muros incas de Sacsayhuamán, cada rincón de Cusco cuenta una historia.
-Los museos, templos y calles empedradas ofrecen una experiencia inmersiva para quienes buscan entender la riqueza cultural del Perú.
+From the majestic Plaza de Armas to the Inca walls of Sacsayhuamán, every corner of Cusco tells a story.
+Museums, temples, and cobblestone streets offer an immersive experience for those seeking to understand Peru’s rich cultural heritage.

-### 🍲 Gastronomía local
+### 🍲 Local cuisine

-No puedes irte sin probar un buen **ají de gallina**, una **trucha fresca del Valle Sagrado** o un **chocolate artesanal cusqueño**.
-Muchos restaurantes ofrecen opciones accesibles y menús adaptados para todos los visitantes.
+You can’t leave without trying a delicious **ají de gallina**, **fresh trout from the Sacred Valley**, or **artisanal Cusco chocolate**.
+Many restaurants offer accessible options and adapted menus for all visitors.

-### ♿ Turismo accesible
+### ♿ Accessible tourism

-Cusco está avanzando en infraestructura inclusiva.
-En Accessible Travel Peru, diseñamos experiencias adaptadas para personas con movilidad reducida, incluyendo transporte accesible, guías capacitados y alojamientos con accesibilidad certificada.
+Cusco is making progress in inclusive infrastructure.
+At Accessible Travel Peru, we design adapted experiences for people with reduced mobility, including accessible transportation, trained guides, and certified accessible accommodations.

-### 🌄 Excursiones imperdibles
+### 🌄 Must-see excursions

-- **Valle Sagrado**: Pisaq, Ollantaytambo y Chinchero, con vistas espectaculares y mercados tradicionales.
+- **Sacred Valley**: Pisaq, Ollantaytambo, and Chinchero, with spectacular views and traditional markets.
-- **Machu Picchu**: Accesible mediante tren adaptado y asistencia personalizada.
+- **Machu Picchu**: Accessible via adapted train and personalized assistance.
-- **Montaña de 7 Colores**: Opciones de transporte y asistencia para quienes no pueden hacer la caminata completa.
+- **Rainbow Mountain**: Transportation and support options for those unable to complete the full hike.

 ---

-### ¿Listo para explorar Cusco de forma inclusiva?
+### Ready to explore Cusco inclusively?

-Contáctanos para diseñar tu viaje a medida.
-Cusco te espera con los brazos abiertos y una historia que merece ser vivida por todos.
+Contact us to design your custom trip.
+Cusco awaits with open arms and a story that deserves to be lived by everyone.